mlflow/mlflow/example/hyperparam/README.rst

 Hyperparameter Tuning Example
 ------------------------------

-Example of how you can use hyperparameter tuning with MLflow using external hyperparameter tuning libraries.
+Example of how you can use hyperparameter tuning with MLflow with existing libraries.
 We optimize rmse metric on a wine-quality dataset (the same as in the MLflow tutorial) over two hyperparameters of a Keras DL model defined by the train entry point.
-Notice that we split the dataset into three parts (training, validation and test).
-The model is fitted on the training set, validation dataset is used to pick the best hyperparameters and test set is used to evaluate expected performance on unseen data (we need to make sure hyperparameter search did not overfit on training + validation dataset combination).
-All three metrics are logged with mlflow and you can use MLflow ui to inspect how do results vary between train, validation and test.
+We split the dataset into three parts - training, validation and test.
+The model is fitted on the training set, validation dataset is used to pick the best hyperparameter values and test set is used to evaluate expected performance on unseen data (we need to make sure hyperparameter search did not overfit on training + validation dataset combination).
+All three metrics are logged with mlflow and you can use MLflow ui to inspect how do results vary between train, validation and test for different hyperparameter values.

-All targets take optional experiment id for training runs.
+The hyperparameter targets take optional experiment id for training runs.
 If provided, training runs will be logged under this experiment id.
 This is a short term solution to organizing the runs so that it is easy to view individual training runs and the hyperparameter runs separately.
 In the future this will be achieved by MLflow tags.

 examples/hyperparam/MLproject has 4 targets:
   * main